WTW-IM/es-components/packages/es-components/src/components/base/spinner/Spinner.md

 Spinners can be sized how you like, but their contents will always be an exact circle.

+Here are some examples, but they are not the only possibilities.
+You can use inline styles, CSS, or even styled components to get the job done!

 They can be sized to the outer container:
 ```
 <div style={{width: 100, height: 100}}>